loverajoel/jstips/_posts/en/2016-02-15-detect-document-ready-in-pure-js.md

 }
 ```

-You can detect when the docuemnt it's ready...
+You can detect when the document it's ready...

 ```js